solana-labs/solana/docs/src/cli.md

 ---

-In this section, we will describe how to use the Safecoin command-line tools to create a _wallet_, to send and receive SOL tokens, and to participate in the cluster by delegating stake.
+In this section, we will describe how to use the Safecoin command-line tools to create a _wallet_, to send and receive SAFE tokens, and to participate in the cluster by delegating stake.

 To interact with a Safecoin cluster, we will use its command-line interface, also